The TAB Program

 - Web Administrator

-Competency-based education (CBE) allows students to accelerated toward a degree or certificate.
+Competency-based education (CBE) allows students to accelerate toward a degree or certificate.
 CBE focuses on content mastery, rather than semester-based completion.
 This means students can apply their prior learning to move through courses as fast as they are able to show mastery of content.

 Ideal CBE student